 All students who wish to enroll in a Spanish language course must take a placement exam prior to enrolling in a course in that language.
 Students with no prior study, as well as those who have no formal or informal exposure to a language will, understandably, place into the first level course and the exam streamlines that process.
 Once a student has completed the placement exam, the results will be reviewed within two to three business days.
 Once reviewed, students will receive an email to their RebelMail with further instructions.

 The Spanish placement exam is free and is online.
-The exam may be taken only once per semester.
+The exam may be taken only once per year.

 The fastest way to get the correct permission is to take the test honestly and to fill in all the information.
 If the information given is incomplete, or the score is inconsistent, you will receive an email directing you to a department advisor who will determine proper placement.